 Determine the measurements for effective spending, and include these within your report.
 After they have been determined to ensure the relevant information is captured throughout the year.
 Then when it comes time to report, the data is already available.
 Additionally, your pupil premium report should include the review date for your strategy.

 For full details of the pupil premium school website requirements, you can sign up for our School Website Compliance Software to help you check and manage your website.
 If you already have a Schudio website this tool is available for you to use right within the Compliance section of the dashboard.

 The Best Pupil Premium School Website pages

-As always with these statutory pages of content try to include more than just the statutory information.
+As always with statutory pages of content, try to include more than just the statutory information.
 Include introductory text content on the page about how your school is working to improve standards and attitudes in line with your ethos and values.
 Your report may have something like this included in the introduction, but put some intro text on the actual page.
 Especially this year as it may be helpful to explain to your audience how your content this year differs from previous years.

 Pupil Premium Page Checklist

 - Ensure you are creating and using a pupil premium report, not just a pupil premium policy.

 - Publish a pupil premium report that includes reporting and analysis of spending and the effectiveness of that spending.
 Especially in relation to previously determined objectives.